ODM2/ODM2/doc/ODM2Docs/core_featureactionresult.md

 * _Actions_ on one SamplingFeature but generating no Results.
 Collecting one sample in the field is an example of such an Action.
 * _Actions_ that produce no Results and involve no SamplingFeatures.
 An important maintenance operation on a lab instrument is an example of such an Action.

-The primary key of FeatureActionResult is defined as the combination of its three fields.
+The primary key of FeatureActionResult is defined as the combination of the entity's three fields.
 Therefore, such "triplet" must be unique, even if ResultID is Null.